 And if you want your freedom from this addiction, you have to accept ALL that the journey entails.
 Sorry.
 But true.

 Attitude can make a great deal of difference in your perception of the journey, and hence your ability to overcome the various obstacles.
-But you have to accept, that in order to move past the discomfort level to the point of no return, putting a cigarette in you mouth has to become a non-option, whatever your attitude.
+But you have to accept, that in order to move past the discomfort level to the point of no return - putting a cigarette in you mouth, holding a vape to your lips, chewing on a chaw - has to become a non-option, whatever your attitude.

 So in-depth self-analysis is necessary.
 Again I ask, what is it about the commitment to quit that you are unwilling to accept?
 Is it the discomfort?
 If so, then understand that the immediate discomfort will lessen as time goes by.
 Will it be over entirely?
-In my 11 year experience of maintaining a quit - the answer is NO. You are going to have days along the journey, maybe several in a row, maybe even a whole month where you’re being pestered by your addicted brain.
+In my 14 year experience of maintaining a quit - the answer is NO. You are going to have days along the journey, maybe several in a row, maybe even a whole month where you’re being pestered by your addicted brain.
 So what?
 If you’ve accepted the journey “So WHAT!” can be your only response IF you want to move past the constant re-plays.
-Else then there will always be a "Well, but..." in your thinking and another day one instead of a Day Won!
+Else then there will always be a "Well, but..." in your thinking and another Day One in your scenario instead of a Day Won!

 So in order to succeed at this, you need to #1) determine what it is about the commitment that you’re unwilling to accept and #2) discover the key to your acceptance.
 Wholehearted, in-your-cells, in-your-bones acceptance.
 Unequivocal acceptance.
 Not intellectual acceptance.
 Emotional acceptance.
 When you truly "get it" you'll understand exactly what I mean by that.